 This is made possible by the use of key-based authentication where every device and application have multiple keys, and those keys are uniquely associated with accounts.
 However, the complexity of key management doesn’t fall to the user.
 Again, we have found an elegant solution.

 In the physical world, people have documents that verify certain information about them, such as driving licenses, ID cards, and passports.
-Because this is a familiar concept, we borrowed the term to describe our own concept of the Vereign passport.
+Because this is a familiar concept, we borrowed the term to describe our own concept of the Vereign profile.

 Even non-technical people can utilize this kind of system intuitively.
 This allows users to finally take advantage of the security and privacy enhancing capabilities of key-based authentication, a virtually unlimited number of individual keys for signatures and encryption, and the privacy protecting capabilities of zero-knowledge proofs.